ANSSI-FR/rust-guide/src/en/07_ffi.md

-A *trap representation* of a particular type is a representation (pattern of bits) that respects the type's representation constraints (such as size and alignment) but does not represent a valid value of this type and lead to undefined behavior.
+A *trap representation* of a particular type is a representation (pattern of bits) that respects the type's representation constraints (such as size and alignment) but does not represent a valid value of this type and leads to undefined behavior.

-In simple term, if a Rust variable is set to such an invalid value, anything can happen from simple program crash to arbitrary code execution.
+In simple terms, if a Rust variable is set to such an invalid value, anything can happen from a simple program crash to arbitrary code execution.
 When writing safe Rust, this cannot happen (except through a bug in the Rust compiler).
 However, when writing unsafe Rust and in particular in FFI, it is really easy.